Stocks and Oil Fall as Coronavirus Cases Surge

 "The key uncertainty is how long Europe and the U.S. will be locked down, " Mr. Zuercher said.
 "Lower interest rates and stimulus packages are not helping you if people can't go out and spend or even if they can but they don't want to because they're scared."

-In the Asia-Pacific region, stock benchmarks in Australia, New Zealand, Hong Kong and Shanghai dropped 3% to 7%, while Japan's Nikkei 225 rose slightly.
-Australia's benchmark S&P/ASX 200 fell nearly 8%, to hit levels last reached in 2012, despite the country's federal government rolling out a stimulus package of 66 billion Australian dollars ($38 billion).
+In the Asia-Pacific region, most stock benchmarks dropped.
+Australia's benchmark S&P/ASX 200 fell nearly 8% to levels last reached in 2012, despite the country's federal government rolling out a stimulus package of 66 billion Australian dollars ($38 billion).
+Indian shares plunged, triggering trading halts, with the S&P BSE Sensex index falling more than 11%.

+Japan's Nikkei 225 bucked the downtrend, ending 2% higher.
+It had been closed Friday, when some other Asian markets had rallied.
+Shares in SoftBank Group, a major index constituent, soared on plans to sell up to Yen4.5 trillion ($41 billion) of assets to buy back shares and redeem debt.

-A rush to secure dollars continued.
-The South Korean won traded close to a multiyear intraday trough reached last week, while the Indonesian rupiah dropped 3.5% to trade at its weakest on record.
-The WSJ Dollar Index, which tracks the greenback against a basket of 16 currencies, stood firm at 96.83, not far off a multiyear high hit last week.
+The Japanese yen regained some ground, strengthening 0.9% to 109.89 a dollar.
+Elsewhere, a rush to secure dollars continued.
+The South Korean won traded close to a multiyear intraday trough reached last week, while the Indonesian rupiah dropped 3.5% to trade around its weakest on record.
+The WSJ Dollar Index, which tracks the greenback against a basket of 16 currencies, declined 0.2% to 96.61, still not far off a multiyear high hit last week.

-Brent crude oil fell 6.8% to $25.15 a barrel.
-That put Brent, the global oil benchmark, close to the $24.88 level it hit last Wednesday, which was the lowest since May 2003.
+Brent crude oil fell 2.3% to $26.35 a barrel.
+That put Brent, the global oil benchmark, close to the $24.88 level it hit on Wednesday, which was the lowest since May 2003.
 Crude prices have plunged on worries about reduced demand and a price war among major oil producers.

 Write to Joanne Chiu at joanne.chiu@wsj.com